haskell/cabal/Cabal/doc/cabal-package.rst

-    External libraries are identified by the package's name they're provided by (currently a package can only publicly expose its main library compeonent; in future, packages with multiple exposed public library components will be supported and a syntax for referring to public sub-libraries will be provided).
+    External libraries are identified by the package's name they're provided by (currently a package can only publicly expose its main library component; in future, packages with multiple exposed public library components will be supported and a syntax for referring to public sub-libraries will be provided).